GED Prep courses come with different options. In this guide, you learn about the difference between scheduled (drip-feed) and self-paced GED courses.

-On the other hand, others become overwhelmed with the big number of learning materials and therefore prefer to have access to a limited number of lessons at a given time.
+On the other hand, others become overwhelmed by the number of learning materials and, therefore, prefer to have access to a limited number of lessons at a given time.

 Every reputable course offers a refund, so feel free to give it a try and simply cancel your plan.
 GED test preparation is too important to leave it to chance.
 So, don’t.

 How to Choose the Right Program for You